 What causes asphalt to crack?

 Here in Texas, when summer arrives, things get hot.
 They get so hot, they crack, melt, and sometimes, disintegrate.
-This includes all things asphalt, like driveways, parking lots, and roadways.
-However, it isn’t just the heat that causes asphalt cracking, there are other factors that create crack on asphalt, and fortunately, there is durable asphalt crack repair method and products.
+This includes all things asphalt, like driveways and parking lots.
+However, it isn’t just the heat that causes asphalt cracking, there are other factors that create a crack on asphalt, and fortunately, there is durable asphalt crack repair method and products.

 - Fatigue Cracks

 Sometimes referred to as alligator cracking.
 Caused by load-related deterioration because of a weak subgrade, too thin pavement, overloaded, or any combination of these.